Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Introduction

-The structure of this article is as follows.
-In the first part, inspired by the ideas presented in \cite{trizac1}, we have developed a protocol that establishes a connection between two equilibrium states, theoretically reducing the equilibration time.
-The work from Ref.~\cite{trizac1} also proposed a similar protocol and carried out experimental realizations, achieving a two-order-of-magnitude reduction in equilibration time.
-However, due to the complex energetics involved, a detailed study of these protocols has proven to be extremely challenging \cite{Speck}.
+The remainder of this paper is structured as follows.
+In Sec.~\ref{sec:ESE_protocol}, inspired by the ideas presented in Ref.~\cite{trizac1}, we develop a protocol that establishes a connection between two equilibrium states, theoretically reducing the equilibration time.
+In Sec.\ref{sec:TSP}, we propose a simplified toy model called the Two-Step Protocol (TSP), which allows for an analytical solution of the probability distribution functions of relevant thermodynamic quantities.
+In sections~\ref{sub_sec:work pdf}-~\ref{sub_sec:entropy}, we calculate the work, heat, and produced entropy probability distributions for the TSP.
+We also check the validity of the Jarzynski equality~\cite{Jar97, jarzynski_equilibrium_1997}, Crooks relation~\cite{Crooks1998, crooks_entropy_1999}, and entropy fluctuation theorem~\cite{Evans1} for this specific protocol.

-In the second part, we propose a simplified toy model called the Two-Step Protocol (TSP), which allows for an analytical solution of the probability distribution functions of relevant thermodynamic quantities.
-We calculate the work, heat, and entropy production PDF for the TSP and we check the validity of the Jarzynski equality~\cite{Jar97, jarzynski_equilibrium_1997}, Crooks relation~\cite{Crooks1998, crooks_entropy_1999}, and the entropy production fluctuation theorem~\cite{Evans1} for this specific protocol.
-A comprehensive comparison with more general protocols reveals some universal features of the shape of the protocols as well as in the ratio of PDF $P_A(A)/P_A(-A)$ (with $A$ being the work, heat and entropy production).
-These relations are different from the usual fluctuations theorems~\cite{Evans1, Evans2, gallavottiDynamicalEnsemblesStationary1995, Jar97, jarzynski_equilibrium_1997, Crooks1998, crooks_entropy_1999}, as both $P_A(A)$ and $P_A(-A)$ refer to the PDF of a forward process (we do not consider a backward process with the direction of time reversed).
+Finally, a comprehensive comparison with more general protocols is presented and reveals similar features in the ratio $P_A(A)/P_A(-A)$ of the probability distributions, where $A$ is the work, heat, or produced entropy.
+These relations differ from the usual fluctuation theorems~\cite{Evans1, Evans2, gallavottiDynamicalEnsemblesStationary1995, Jar97, jarzynski_equilibrium_1997, Crooks1998, crooks_entropy_1999}, as both $P_A(A)$ and $P_A(-A)$ refer to the probability distribution of the forward process.